JetBrains/intellij-platform-plugin-template/README.md

 </idea-plugin>
 ```

-You can read more about that file in [IntelliJ Platform SDK DevGuide][docs:plugin.xml].
+You can read more about this file in [IntelliJ Platform SDK DevGuide][docs:plugin.xml].

 ## Sample Code

-The prepared template is aiming to provide as less code as possible because it is barely possible to fulfil
+The prepared template provides as little code as possible because it is impossible for a general scaffold to fulfil
-the requirements of the various types of the plugins (language support, build tools, VCS related tools) with some
+all the specific requirements of the various types of the plugins (language support, build tools, VCS related tools).
-general scaffold.
-Having that in mind, it contains few following files:
+Keeping that in mind, the template does contain the following files:

 ```
 .